ethereum-optimism/specs/specs/interop.md

 It is impossible to check that the `Identifier` matches the cross chain message on chain.
 If the block builder includes a message that does not correspond to the `Identifier`, their block will be reorganized by the derivation pipeline.

+TODO upgrade path: think of `Identifier` as an enum that determines the mapping function for a log to a message a change in the id will result in a change in the 4byte selector

 #### `Identifier` Getters